Allah is Beautiful, and Hu Loves Beauty!

 7/ "Type" can be based on cooking technique, region, basic ingredients, (compatible) food class, etc.

-1/ When cold 'n' flu strike you, try tea with a dash of ginger (adrak).
+Drink of the Season -Tea for Life:1/ When cold 'n' flu strike you, try tea with a dash of ginger (adrak).
 You may have to deal with bile for a while, but it clears the nasal tract up.
 Ginger is very warming; do not try if flu is due to warm weather conditions.

-Cardamom, the heart-friendly relaxant spiced demonstration of how it dries the guts up!
+2/ Profuse external bleeding can be plugged with a tea bag.
+Tea is highly moisture-absorbant.
+A good demonstration of how it dries the guts up!
 (Tip: A while after having tea, have at least three glasses of water to replenish the water lost from body.)

 3/ Cardamom (ilaichi) is good for the heart.
 Drop one in a cup of tea when you're anxious or down.